TacoOblivion/pwvnrg/README.md

 ### Styles that don't need to be activated in any order
 * Fluid Width
 * Game Logos (Currently Broken)

-### What JS?
-None yet.
-I've been actively trying to avoid using JS.
-I want to do as much as I can in pure CSS.

 ### For programmers / extension makers
 You can gather meta information about the themes from files.json.
 More on this to come later...